Hybrid safe-strong rules for efficient optimization in lasso-type problems: Existing lasso screening rules

 Now, given $\widehat{\bb}(\lambda_{k}), \lambda_{k}, \lambda_{k+1} \;(\lambda_{k} \geq \lambda_{k+1})$, if conditions (\ref{SSR}) and (\ref{SSR_nonexpan}) are satisfied, we have

 and thus $\widehat{\beta}_j(\lambda_{k+1}) = 0$, implied by the KKT conditions (\ref{KKT_lasso}).

-SSR is simple yet able to screen out a large amount of inactive features.
-However, since assumption (\ref{SSR_nonexpan}) may be violated, SSR requires checking KKT conditions (\ref{KKT_lasso}) for all $p$ coefficients after convergence has been reached at each value of $\lambda$ to ensure that the solution is optimal.
+SSR is simple and able to screen out a large amount of inactive features (i.e., those whose coefficients equal zero).
+However, since assumption (\ref{SSR_nonexpan}) may be violated, SSR requires checking KKT conditions (\ref{KKT_lasso}) for all $p$ coefficients after convergence has been reached at each value of $\lambda$ to ensure that the calculated $\widehat{\beta}(\lambda_{k+1})$ is a solution to the original optimization problem.
 This process is time-consuming when $p$ is large, and even more so if any violations occur, as this involves re-solving the lasso problem with the erroneously discarded features now included.
-Fortunately, empirical studies \citep{tibshirani2012strong, lee2015strong} show that the violations are quite rare.
+Fortunately, empirical studies show that violations are rare, although certainly possible; see Section 3 of \citep{tibshirani2012strong} for a thorough analysis.